Music Career Finder

 The last few years have seen FL Studio embrace and build up the audio production side.
 The mixing console goes from strength to strength with innovative routing and combination options.
 The track view is never-ending and completely adaptable.
 You can treat audio as linear or as clips, loops, or one-shot samples.
 It doesn’t have the tight structure of other DAWs and prefers to give you the freedom to layout and process your audio and MIDI in whichever way you choose.

 There are performance elements that let you take this on your laptop and remix your music in a live environment.
 But that also encourages a way to remix and generate new ideas in the studio.
+The FL Cloud is a fabulous idea that puts all your plugins online so that you can access them on whatever computer you’re using.

 FL Studio doesn’t perhaps have all the hardcore audio production tools of Cubase or Studio One but it oozes creativity and encourages experimentation.
 It refuses to be a blank canvas or a tape machine, it’s your partner in music production.